justinknguyen/Pi-Guide/Raspberry Pi 4/Installed Programs/07 - Pi-Hole.md

     ```
 An important whitelist you need to add manually within the WebUI is `codeload.github.com`.
 This is to prevent future program installs from being blocked.
 ### Multiple Upstream DNS Servers
-If you want to use multiple DNS servers and have the second server only as backup for when the primary server is unresponsive, follow the steps below:
+If you want to use multiple DNS servers and have the second server only as backup for when the primary server is unresponsive, follow the steps below.
+These steps assume you have [Unbound](https://github.com/justinknguyen/Pi-Guide/blob/main/Raspberry%20Pi%204/Installed%20Programs/08%20-%20Unbound.md) installed.
 1. Select the two upstream providers you want in Pi-Hole's settings (e.g., Quad9 (filtered, DNSSEC) and Custom addresses for Unbound).
 2. Create a file called `99-custom.conf` by entering the below command.
 In the file, type in `strict-order` and save.
     ```